UPDATED ON 12/17/2013:

 With so many size restrictions and federal regulations, what we can bring on a plane is confusing, aside from worrying about the right gear to bring for kids.
 Here's a guide to help you make air travel with the family a piece of cake.
-(OK, so that's a stretch as we all know flying with kids is never really a piece of cake, but we'll try to make it easier!)
+(OK, maybe "piece of cake" is a bit of a stretch, but we'll settle for "easy as possible.")

 What You Are Allowed to Bring

 First, let's begin with what you can even consider bringing on a plane with you.
 Every ticketed passenger is allowed to bring one carry-on.
 Different airlines have different size standards they permit as a carry-on, and more and more airlines are grabbing passengers' carry-ons at the gate for being too large or when the overhead bulkhead is full (a common occurrence in winter, when everyone has coats and extra gear).
 Some airlines are beginning to charge an extra fee if your carry-on gets gate checked.
 A good rule of thumb: Keep the carry-on size small enough to fit under the seat in front of you.
 As long as it's that small, and you do not mind losing the legroom (my kids' feet cannot even touch the floor, so I don't mind using this space for their gear), you will always be able to bring the carry-on with you.

 The 3-1-1 rule still applies for all carry-on baggage.
 This TSA regulation states that you cannot bring any liquid or gel that's more than three ounces, and you are permitted one quart-sized clear, zip-lock baggie per person in which to store them.
 Parents traveling with infants are permitted to break the three-ounce rule when packing breastmilk, formula and baby food, but remove them from your carry-on before going through security, and alert security personnel.